 |10 year government bond yield||3.51%|

-Stocks are higher this morning after the GDP print.
-Bonds and MBS are up.
+Stocks are lower this morning after OPEC voted to restrict production over the weekend.
+Bonds and MBS are down.